elephantrobotics/myAGV-docs/5-BasicApplication/5.2-ApplicationUse/5.2.1-myblockly/pi/5-api.md

 - Go Ahead Block: Run this block to control the machine to move forward at a given speed,with a default motion time of 5 seconds.

-- Retreat Block: Run this block to control the machine to move backward at a given speed.with a default motion time of 5 seconds.
+- Retreat Block: Run this block to control the machine to move backward at a given speed,with a default motion time of 5 seconds.

-- Pan Left Block: Run this block to control the machine to move left at a given speed.with a default motion time of 5 seconds.
+- Pan Left Block: Run this block to control the machine to move left at a given speed,with a default motion time of 5 seconds.

-- Pan Right Block: Run this block to control the machine to move to the right at a given speed.with a default motion time of 5 seconds.
+- Pan Right Block: Run this block to control the machine to move to the right at a given speed,with a default motion time of 5 seconds.

 - Counterclockwise Rotation: Run this block to control the machine to rotate counterclockwise at the given speed,with a default motion time of 5 seconds.

 - Counterclockwise Rotation: Run this block to control the machine to rotate clockwise at the given speed,with a default motion time of 5 seconds.

 - Stop Block: Run this block to stop the machine.
-- Motor stall recovery Block: Run this block to stall recovery the motor
+- Motor stall recovery Block: Run this block to stall recovery the motor.

 ---